glic3rinu/passlib/docs/lib/passlib.ext.django.rst

 .. note::

-    As of Passlib 1.7, :mod:`passlib.ext.django` will require Django >= 1.4.
+    Passlib 1.7's :mod:`passlib.ext.django` extension will drop
-    Passlib 1.6.x is the last release that will support Django 1.3.x and earlier.
+    support for Django 1.3 and earlier, and require Django 1.4 or newer.

 This module contains a `Django <http://www.djangoproject.com>`_ plugin which overriddes all of Django's password hashing functions, replacing them